 We receive advertising revenue from some partners.

-Best Home Alarm System
+Best Home Security Companies

-One of the most affordable home alarm companies around is Protect America.
+One of the most affordable home security companies around is Protect America.
 Currently, there are no upfront fees and they offer home owners five different home security packages to choose from that start as low as $19.99 per month.
 Every package comes with a lifetime warranty that is included in the monthly price.
 This warranty will take care of replacement parts for any equipment that is defective or that becomes defective for as long as you remain a Protect America customer.

 Despite the affordable price, Protect America provides their customers with superior, high-quality equipment and services.
 One of the newest additions to the Protect America equipment line is the new Simon XTI which is an innovative, sleek control panel that can easily be used with your smart phone.
-They offer home owners a wide range of home security features that include night vision cameras, window and door sensors, and motion detectors as well as offering the capability to control your home’s alarm system remotely.
+They offer home owners a wide range of home security features that include night vision cameras, window and door sensors, and motion detectors as well as offering the capability to control your home’s security system remotely.
 With the Protect America SMART Connect app, you will be able to control appliances, door locks, lighting, record live footage, watch live footage streams, arm or disarm your entire security system and much more.
 They offer several monitoring options that will fit almost every budget and can be conducted by broadband, landline, or cellular communication.
 Most monitoring companies don’t offer all three options.

-Another popular feature offered by Protect America is the self-installation option which is very convenient for the home owner.
+Another popular feature offered by Protect America (our best security company) is the self-installation option which is very convenient for the home owner.
 This do-it-yourself system is easy to install and the equipment and everything you need is shipped to your door.
 No appointments necessary.
 They offer 24/7 support and video tutorials to ensure the process is simple, easy, and in working order.
 Protect America is available in all 50 states.

 Protect America does require a 36-month contract which some people may not like, but with the affordable plans and exceptional service and quality, the majority of customers stay with the company for a minimum of 8 years.
 New customers have 30 days to return the equipment and cancel without being bound to the 36-month contract terms and conditions.